Major League Wrestling: WWE lawsuit and new partnerships

-Restructuring (2024–present)
+Restructuring (2023–present)

-In December 2023, SE Scoops reported that MLW was "overhauling" their front office.
+In December 2023, SE Scoops reported that MLW was "overhauling" its front office.

-In January 2024, MLW would revamp their event schedule to air two events every month; a live, premium event for Triller TV+ subscribers; and a free, taped, TV special for Bein Sports and MLW's YouTube channel.
+In January 2024, MLW revamped its event schedule to air two events every month: a live, premium event for Triller TV+ subscribers, and a free, taped TV special for Bein Sports and MLW's YouTube channel.

 MLW Azteca Lucha, the promotion's first event to take place at Cicero Stadium since Saturday Night SuperFight in November 2019, would break MLW's all-time box office record with the announcement that tickets were sold out on April 29.

-During the same month, MLW announced in a Community post on their YouTube channel that they had launched a membership program, later to be known as the "MLW Standard Pass".
-Subsequentially, past uploads from MLW's weekly programming library, and several full match videos, became paywalled.
-Ahead of Battle Riot VI on June 1, it was reported that MLW would be moving its streaming events to their YouTube channel as part of the rollout of its membership program.
-This subsequently ended the promotion's partnership with TrillerTV.
+During the same month, MLW announced in a Community post on its YouTube channel that it had launched a membership program, later named the "MLW Standard Pass".
+Past uploads from MLW's weekly programming library, and several full match videos, became paywalled.
+Ahead of Battle Riot VI on June 1, it was reported that MLW would be moving its streaming events to its YouTube channel as part of the rollout of its membership program.
+This ended the promotion's partnership with Triller TV.

 On June 26, 2024, David Marquez (founder of Championship Wrestling and the United Wrestling Network) was announced as MLW's new head of production.
 It was also announced that David Sahadi (who previously worked for Total Nonstop Action Wrestling) has joined MLW's production crew.
+Both would later depart MLW.

+On May 16, 2026, MLW announced forming a strategic partnership with the Japanese joshi puroresu promotion World Wonder Ring Stardom.
+On May 26, 2026, Major League Wrestling announced a partnership with Live Nation's streaming platform, Veeps.